A GUIDE TO THE PURCHASE & OWNERSHIP

 Suitable breeding lines are of course very subjective.
 It is fine that people do not always agree with each other concerning type, but it is not fine if breeders are mating their dogs without strong knowledge of the lines they are using.
 Those who breed carelessly may be doubling up on known problems within the breed.
 In New Zealand we have had a range of conditions including epilepsy, hip dysplasia, OCD (Osteochondritis dissecans), heart defects and head defects (incorrectly formed muscle tissue).
 It is important to know these things as a breeder.

-As well as knowing what has occurred within the lines, all breeding dogs should have hip and elbow scores done by a vet after they are 18 months old prior to being bred.
+As well as knowing what has occurred within the lines, all breeding dogs should have hip and elbow scores done by a properly trained and acredited vet prior to being bred.
 The results will sometimes mean that the dog should not be bred.
 Hearts need to be checked by vets and, if any question is raised, by a specialist.
 Any person breeding a Vizsla, or any other breed, should be striving to produce the best of all the 4 legs in my earlier table analogy.

 While getting a title in the show ring is not critical if you truly have the knowledge to see if a Vizsla is conformationally correct, showing is a good way to get an impartial opinion and acquire an understanding of conformational soundness.
 But do not take a title as a sign of quality - remember that not many dogs are shown in New Zealand and one who may have taken several years when they were not up against any competition needs to be looked at closely.